-Crucially, FGMs enable decomposing the target function into sub-functions with smaller inputs defined by the set of maximal cliques $\mathcal{C}$ of the FGM's graph, Intuitively, the decomposition enables more efficient learning of the target function since it can be constructed by adding together functions defined on smaller inputs, which are easier to learn.
+Intuitively, the decomposition enables more efficient learning of the target function since it can be constructed by adding together functions defined on smaller inputs, which are easier to learn.
 This, in turn, allows for more efficient MBO since the joint solution $\rvx^{\star}$ can be recovered by \emph{stitching} individual solutions $\rvx^{\star}_{C}$ to smaller problems.
 This intuition is formalized by the following theorem.